sous-chefs/postgresql/README.md

 * `node['postgresql']['total_memory_mb']` - The total memory, in mebibytes,
   allocated to postgresql.

 * `node['postgresql']['shared_buffers']` - The value of the postgresql.conf
   `shared_buffers` parameter.

 * `node['postgresql']['effective_cache_size']` - The value of the postgresql.conf
   `effective_cache_size` parameter.

+The following tunable parameters are _not_ calculated, as there is no good general rule of thumb; they are highly dependent on the server work load.

+* `node['postgresql']['work_mem']` - Specifies the amount of memory to be used by internal sort operations and hash tables before writing to temporary disk files.
+The value defaults to 32 MB.
+Note that for a complex query, several sort or hash operations might be running in parallel; each operation will be allowed to use as much memory as this value specifies before it starts to write data into temporary files.
+Also, several running sessions could be doing such operations concurrently.
+Therefore, the total memory used could be many times the value of work_mem; it is necessary to keep this fact in mind when choosing the value.
+Sort operations are used for ORDER BY, DISTINCT, and merge joins.
+Hash tables are used in hash joins, hash-based aggregation, and hash-based processing of IN subqueries.

+* `node['postgresql']['maintenance_work_mem'] - Specifies the maximum amount of
+  memory to be used by maintenance operations, such as VACUUM, CREATE INDEX, and ALTER TABLE ADD FOREIGN KEY.
+It defaults to 16 megabytes (16MB).
+Since only one of these operations can be executed at a time by a database session, and an installation normally doesn't have many of them running concurrently, it's safe to set this value significantly larger than work_mem.
+Larger settings might improve performance for vacuuming and for restoring database dumps.
+  Note that when autovacuum runs, up to autovacuum_max_workers times this memory may be allocated, so be careful not to set the default value too high.

 ## Logging